 Focused people get more done every day.
 That’s not likely to be a surprise to anyone.

-The challenge for most of us though, is finding that focus when we feel like we’re in the centre of a maelstrom.
+The challenge for most of us though, is finding that focus when we feel like we’re in the center of a maelstrom.

 And, guess what?
 You’re not doing yourself any favours by multitasking.
 Focused people don’t multitask.
 They focus.

 If you want to keep that maelstrom swirling then trying to do many things at once will achieve that for you.
 It’ll also raise your stress levels and lower the quality of your work.
 Regardless of where you’re working, in the home or in the corporate world, the more laser-like your focus, the more you’ll achieve.